SB01 Manual Superlative™

 Chord Mode

 Press SHIFT + HOLD to activate the CHORD function.
 If the chord requires more than one hand, use the HOLD function to play and hold down the individual notes, then activate the CHORD function.
-The lowest note of the saved chord will now trigger and transpose the entire interval across the keyboard.
+The lowest note of the saved interval will now trigger and transpose the entire chord across the keyboard.

 Transpose

-To enable the Transpose function, hold the TRANSPOSE button down while pressing any key except for the lowest C key.
+To enable the keyboard transpose function, hold the TRANSPOSE button down while pressing any key except for the lowest C key.
 The indicator will light and the keyboard will now play in the key of the chosen note.

 • If you press a key lower than the lowest C, it will be transposed down by the distance in pitch between the pressed key and the C.